 * A Law Degree (or equivalent) is required.

-* Completion of the Legal Practice Course, SQE1 of the Solicitors Qualifying Examination or Bar Practice Course is not required but is desirable.
+* Completion of the Legal Practice Course or Bar Practice Course is not required but is desirable.

 * Experience of working within a litigation team, ideally within a regulatory framework